deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion/ReadMe.md

 Instead of using the NuGet package, you will instead need to manually add the PowerShell script to your project, and add the post-build event to the project file.
 The steps to do this are:

-1. In Visual Studio, right-click on your project and add a new folder called `PostBuildEvents`.
+1. In Visual Studio, right-click on your project and add a new folder called `PostBuildScripts`.
-1. Download [the latest AutoUpdateProjectsMinimumRequiredClickOnceVersion.ps1 PowerShell script](https://github.com/deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion/releases) and save it to the `PostBuildEvents` folder.
+1. Download [the latest AutoUpdateProjectsMinimumRequiredClickOnceVersion.ps1 PowerShell script](https://github.com/deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion/releases) and save it to the `PostBuildScripts` folder.
-1. You should now see the PowerShell script in the `PostBuildEvents` folder in Solution Explorer.
+1. You should now see the PowerShell script in the `PostBuildScripts` folder in Solution Explorer.
-   1. If you do not see the PowerShell file in Visual Studio, right-click on the `PostBuildEvents` folder and choose `Add` > `Existing Item...`.
+   1. If you do not see the PowerShell file in Visual Studio, right-click on the `PostBuildScripts` folder and choose `Add` > `Existing Item...`.
-   Select the PowerShell script that you downloaded and saved to the `PostBuildEvents` folder.
+   Select the PowerShell script that you downloaded and saved to the `PostBuildScripts` folder.
 1. In Visual Studio, right-click on the project and choose `Properties`.
 1. Navigate to the `Build` > `Events` tab, and paste the following code into the `Post-build event` text box: